Support & FAQ

 Understanding Logs

-Q: How do I view my node's logs?
-A: You can access logs through:
+Q: How do I access and share node logs?
+A: Logs can be accessed through:

 The "View Logs" section in the operator dashboard

-Q: What do the common log entries mean?
+Q: What are the key log message types?
 A:

 Connection Events